Computational Reproducibility in Computational Social Science: Conclusion Recommendations

-In this paper, we introduced a definition for computational reproducibility that goes beyond the usual binary version of the concept.
-Incorporating the agent and computational environment as separate dimensions allowed us to define a tier system that covers various levels of verifiable computational reproducibility based on \emph{who} and \emph{where} results are reproduced.
-We argued that most CSS research cannot be considered reproducible given that the minimum requirement, the sharing of code and data, is still not mandated by many journals and researchers rarely share their material voluntarily.
-But even if researchers are willing to do so, there are many barriers to break through in order to make a piece of research truly reproducible.
-For many such barriers, we offered alternative approaches that facilitate the process of making research verifiably reproducible.
-However, there are still some barriers that are harder to eliminate.
+In this paper, we introduced a definition for computational reproducibility that incorporates the agent and computational environment, which allowed us to define a tier system that covers various levels of verifiable computational reproducibility based on \emph{who} and \emph{where} results are reproduced.
+We argued that most CSS research cannot be considered reproducible given that the sharing of code and data is still not mandated by many journals and researchers rarely share their material voluntarily.
+But even if researchers are willing to do so, there are two barriers to break through in order to make a piece of research truly reproducible.
+For the two barriers, we offered alternative approaches that facilitate the process of making research verifiably reproducible.

 For the computational environment, we restricted our discussion to the software layer.
-Increasingly often, modern CSS research demands heavy computational resources such as massive GPU clusters.
-Researchers who do not have access to this special equipment might not be able to reproduce the work and thus render CSS research ``irreproducible''.
-Even with this, the computational environment dimension in our definition is still useful for making such research reproducible.
-The original researcher can either allow trusted third parties to have restrictive access to the special equipment to achieve 2\textdegree CR; or try to use some off-the-shelf equipment instead (or at least equipment common in public high-performance computing clusters) to make the computational environment nonrestrictive to achieve 3\textdegree CR.
+Modern CSS research demands heavy computational resources, e.g. GPU clusters.
+Inaccessible to these resources can also render CSS research ``irreproducible''.
+The restrictiveness dimension in our definition is still useful (see the conditional diamond in Figure \ref{fig:flow}): The original researcher can either allow trusted third parties to have restrictive access to the resources to achieve 2\textdegree CR; or try to use some off-the-shelf equipment instead to make the reproducible materials nonrestrictive to achieve 3\textdegree CR.

+To this end, we recommend the following course of action to make research computationally reproducible.
+In the optimal case where both data and code can be shared, 3\textdegree CR can be achieved by following best practice guides to write reproducible code, using a research compendium, and by providing a declarative description of the computational environment that rely on open source technologies.
+If data cannot be shared, researchers should still follow all mentioned practices for establishing a reproducible pipeline and either choose a journal that allows for a reproducibility check for 2\textdegree CR or alternatively deposit their data with a trusted third party which allows for secure access to sensible data~\citep{arenas2019design, recker2015paving}.

+In terms of code, we argued that there is no convincing reason to not share the code that produced the final results of a paper.
+Hence, if researchers are not willing to share their code, they should be explicit about the consequences and label their work as not computationally reproducible.